The Lemmens-Seidel conjecture for base size $5$: Abstract

 \section{Abstract}

-In 2020, Lin and Yu claimed to prove the so-called Lemmens-Seidel conjecture for base size $5$.
-However, their proof has a gap, and in fact, some set of equiangular lines found by Greaves et~al.\ in 2021 is a counterexample to one of their claims.
-In this paper, we give a proof of the conjecture for base size $5$.
-Also, we answer in the negative a question of Greaves et~al.\ in 2021 whether some sets of $57$ equiangular lines with common angle $\arccos(1/5)$ in dimension $18$ are contained in a unique set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$.
-In addition, we answer in the negative a question of Cao et~al.\ in 2021 whether a strongly maximal set of equiangular lines with common angle $\arccos(1/5)$ exists except the set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$.
+In 2020, Lin and Yu claimed to prove the so-called Lemmens--Seidel conjecture for base size $5$.
+However, their proof has a gap.
+In this paper, we prove the conjecture for base size $5$ using the pillar method.
+We also show that the sets of $57$ equiangular lines with common angle $\arccos(1/5)$ in dimension $18$ found by Greaves et~al.\ in 2021 are indeed counterexamples to one of Lin and Yu's claims.
+We prove this by answering the question posed by Greaves et~al.\ in 2021 in the negative.
+They asked whether these sets are contained in the unique set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$.
+Furthermore, we show that these sets are strongly maximal.
+This gives a negative answer to the question posed by Cao et~al.\ in 2021.
+They asked whether the unique set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$ is the unique strongly maximal set of equiangular lines with common angle $\arccos(1/5)$.